 “It is a great task,” they explain.
 “We have to work very secretly.
 We worship secretly.
 We collect bibles for distribution also in a secret way.
 We are in need of support, but we don’t get it.”
 Both retain secular jobs to earn enough for themselves and the work of their team.
 Please pray for them!

-If you feel led to support the work of acquiring and distributing bibles and establishing house churches for new believers, please visit our secure donation page.
+If you feel led to support the work of acquiring and distributing bibles and establishing house churches for new believers, please use the form here.

 * names changed for security reasons